-The college conducts regular continuous assessment of students in accordance with the university syllabus.
-The teachers give two regular tests to the students as part of continuous assessment.
+The college carries out the regular continuous assessment of the students.
+The teachers give regular class tests to the students as the part of continuous assessment.
 The assessment results are communicated with students for their improvement.
-The teachers regularly conduct group discussions, seminars, and guest lectures for better understanding of the students.
-It helps to improve the students overall comprehension.
-CIE helped the students improve their skills and score better.
+The teachers regularly conduct group discussions, seminars, guest lecturers for better understanding of the students.
+It helps to improve overall comprehension of the students.
+CIE helped the students to score better.